Krat-OS/home_rush/README.md

 ## Troubleshooting

 - **WebDriver Issues**: Make sure you have Chrome installed and that the WebDriver version matches your Chrome version
-- **Authentication Problems**: Verify your Plaza account credentials in the config file
+- **Authentication Problems**: Verify your account credentials in the config file